 Big companies collect these data from online platforms and use them to fit their interest— increase consumer base and maximize profit.

 Corporates have joined the bandwagon of creating sensational news by releasing blatantly discriminatory products and ads that generate outrage (read:attention).
-Then, they send their spokesperson to sincerely apologize for offending people.
+Afterwards, they send their spokesperson to sincerely apologize for offending people.

 In the words of Jay Z, we don’t believe you, you need more people.